GenBench/GenBench.github.io/_pages/workshop.md

   overlay_color: "#268"
 ---

+# Venue

+The First GenBench workshop will be held at EMNLP 2023!

 # Workshop description

 The ability to generalise well is often mentioned as one of the primary desiderata for models of natural language processing (e.g. [Marcus, 1998](https://arxiv.org/abs/1801.00631); [Schmidhuber, 1990](); [Wong and Wang, 2007](); [Lake et al., 2017](); [Yogatama et al., 2019](); [Linzen, 2020](); [Elangovan et al., 2021](); [Marcus, 2018]())